 - Broken and dead branches: a clean cut will help the tree recover.

 Low branches: get rid of branches that are low and are susceptible to damage (i.e. by an effect).
 You can likewise eliminate low branches for visual purposes.

 Keep soil healthy.

-There are 2 ways you can ensure that the soil around your tree is rich in nutrients.
+There are 2 methods you can ensure that the soil around your tree is rich in nutrients.

-Use mulch.
-Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+- Use mulch.
+Spread a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not have to touch the trunk.

 - Plant turf or some type of ground cover.
 Dead plant material will decay in the ground and enrich the soil.
 Make certain your plants can prosper in the shade and that their roots do not compete with the tree.

 Nearby Areas That We Cover: